LPStat-Hub/LPMachineLearning/README.md

 ![](Readme_files/figure-gfm/pivot_uncertainty_cden-1.png)<!-- -->

-Multiplying the pivot with this contrast density will net us the conditional density at \(x=12\):
+Multiplying the pivot with this contrast density will lead us to the conditional density at x=12:

 ``` r
 #conditional distribution density